brisa-build/brisa/docs/building-your-application/routing/websockets.md

 ---
-title: Real-time Communication with Websockets
 description: Explore the implementation of websockets for real-time communication in your application.
 ---

+# Real-time Communication with Websockets

 Websockets provide a powerful mechanism for establishing a full-duplex communication channel between a client and a server.
 This enables real-time updates and interactions in your application.